 - Customize To Your Needs and Wants

 While practical considerations must take top billing in the search for a new home, there’s also a personal element to home ownership.
-Of course, you’re looking for a home that fits your needs, from size and location to cost and amenities.
+Of course, you’re looking for a home that fits your needs, from size and location to cost and amenities, floor plan and interior finishes.
 But you’re also looking for a home that fits your lifestyle, personality and ambitions.
-Whether that means you need a house with a huge kitchen, a finished basement for the kids, a quiet home office far away from your finished basement filled with kids, or an attic just the right size for your collection of books, sports memorabilia or model train ephemera, you may find it easier to simply build these things, as opposed to spotting them on the open market.

 When you build your own home, you have the power to design it around the life you lead and the life you hope to lead.
 Sometimes, buying an older home can feel a bit like shoehorning your existing lifestyle into a new package.
 The fit isn’t always perfect.
 Some adjustments may be required.
 When you build a home, you’re in the position to construct a package that fits your life from floor to ceiling, wall to wall.

 It’s also a lot easier to add in all the modern bells and whistles when you’re working with a brand new house.
 With a new home, you can build in smart-home technology including keyless entry, automated temperature control, home security cameras, a stereo system wired throughout your house, and a host of other features that, while not necessarily required, can make life more convenient and possibly a little more fun.
 A brand new home is inherently more readily accessorized with the coolest gadgets and the most advanced technology for modern living.
 Certainly, these are enhancements that can be made to an existing home, but this implies additional expenses beyond the purchase amount.
 In other words, add it to the list of projects for your home.
 With new construction, you can make these enhancements before you move in.

 The Disadvantages of Building a New Home